 This will enable WordPress to distinguish between the two custom templates in the next step.

-Step 2: create two Pages in the WordPress Admin
+Step 2: create two Pages in the WP Admin

-With your two custom Page-templates uploaded to your server, login to your Admin area and create two new Pages:
+With your two custom Page-templates uploaded to your server, login to the WordPress Admin Area and create two new Pages: